MaterializeInc/materialize/doc/user/content/guides/reuse-topic-for-kafka-sink.md

 This allows for exactly-once stream processing, meaning that each incoming event affects the final results only once, even if the stream is disrupted or Materialize is restarted.

-This is currently available only for Kafka sources and the views based on them.
+Exactly-once stream processing is currently available only for Kafka sources and the views based on them.

 When you create a sink, you must: